The Small Business Development ministry 2014 highlights

 In her speech, Minister Lindiwe Zulu highlighted the work that had already been done by the Department of Trade and Industry in enterprise development and gave an outline of the tasks that lay ahead.

-She also reiterated the SBD aims, to provide extensive support to small business and cooperatives, increase support through consolidated public agencies, enterprise coaching, mentorship, incubation and intensive support programmes.
+She also reiterated the SBD aims, to provide extensive support to small businesses and cooperatives, and increase support through consolidated public agencies, enterprise coaching, mentorship, incubation and intensive support programmes.

 24 July – Minister hopes small business department will get ‘big budget’